NemesisX1/NemesisX1/README.md

 My name is **Junior Medehou**.
 I am a Web and Mobile developer passionate about AI and Data.

-I am focused on Dart && Flutter.
+I am focused on Dart and Flutter.
 I build some stuff with Node.js and Laravel too.

 I want to become one of the best software engineer in Africa.